mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/published-odata-entity.md

 This is the behavior when you choose the action **Write to database**.

 You can also choose the **Call a microflow** action to use your own logic.
-Specify a microflow that takes the entity as a parameter, and optionally a [System.HttpRequest](/refguide/http-request-and-response-entities/) and/or a [System.HttpResponse](/refguide/http-request-and-response-entities/) parameters.
+Specify a microflow that takes the entity as a parameter, and optionally a [System.HttpRequest](/refguide/http-request-and-response-entities/) and/or a [System.HttpResponse](/refguide/http-request-and-response-entities/) parameter.
 In the microflow, you can use the [Commit](/refguide/committing-objects/) activity to commit the changes to the database.
+See [Customizing the Outgoing HTTP Response](#custom-http-response) below for more information.

 In the publishing app, you can use a validation message action to report a validation error.
 The client app can include a custom error handler on the [Send External Object](/refguide/send-external-object/) activity to handle the error.
 If the microflow reports [validation feedback](/refguide/validation-feedback/), the runtime informs the client that the request has failed.
 For more information, see [Supported OData Operations](/refguide/supported-odata-operations/#updating-objects).